jenkinsci/shiningpanda-plugin/README.rst

 About
 -----

-This plugin is developed by ShiningPanda S.A.S., an `Hosted Continuous Integration Service <https://www.shiningpanda.com/>`_ provider and an expert in `Build and Release Management services <https://www.shiningpanda.com/services/>`_.
+This plugin is developed by ShiningPanda S.A.S., a `Hosted Continuous Integration Service <https://www.shiningpanda.com/>`_ provider and an expert in `Build and Release Management <https://www.shiningpanda.com/services/>`_ services.

 Features
 --------